 Every Fashion Designer has a specific way of working; describe your general design process.

 As I mentioned before, I usually begin by pulling out books at random in the architecture or interiors section of libraries until I see something that strikes a chord.
 I then sketch out rough ideas and experiment in paper.
 I always choose the fabrics early on in the design process, this then dictates the colour palette, which season it will be, and the overall general look and feel of the collection.

-* Special thanks to Kate Falcus for taking time out of her busy schedule to talk to us.
-Article/ Interview orchestrated by James Buford, and edited by Alicia Fairclough for Infashuated © 2012.
-No part of this content or information included therein may be reproduced, republished or redistributed without the prior consent of Infashuated.com.
-Please view the rest of Kate’s work via her site.
+Special thanks to Kate Falcus for taking time out of her busy schedule to talk to us.
+Interview by James Buford, and edited by Alicia Fairclough for Infashuated © 2012.
+No part of this content or information included therein may be reproduced, republished or redistributed without the prior consent of Infashuated.